Jovan Vladimir: Life

 In 1004 or 1005, Basil recovered from Samuel the city of Dyrrhachium, a major stronghold on the Adriatic coast, south of Duklja.
 Since 1005, Basil had also controlled the coastal lands north and south of that city, parts of the Byzantine Theme of Dyrrhachium.
 Byzantium thus established a territorial contact with Prince Vladimir's Duklja, which was in turn connected to the Byzantine Theme of Dalmatia, consisting of Adriatic towns northwest of Duklja.
 The Republic of Venice, an ally of Byzantium, militarily intervened in Dalmatia in 1000 to protect the towns from attacks by Croats and Narentines.
 Venetian rule over Dalmatia on behalf of Basil was confirmed by the emperor in 1004 or 1005.
 Svetoslav Suronja, a Venetian ally, was crowned Croatian king.
 Venice, the Dalmatian towns, Croatia, and Vladimir's Duklja, were thus aligned in a compact pro-Byzantine bloc connected to Byzantium via Dyrrhachium.

 The close relations with Byzantium, however, did not help Prince Vladimir.
 Samuel attacked Duklja in 1009 or 1010, as part of his campaign aimed at breaking up that pro-Byzantine bloc, which could have threatened him.
 Vladimir retreated with his army and many of his people to his fortress on a hill named Oblik, close to the southeastern tip of Lake Skadar.
 According to the Chronicle of the Priest of Duklja, he performed a miracle there: the hill was infested with venomous snakes, but when he offered up a prayer to the Lord, their bites became harmless.

 Part of Samuel's army lay siege to the hill, and the remainder attacked the nearby coastal town of Ulcinj, which was part of the fortification system of the Theme of Dyrrhachium.
 Vladimir eventually surrendered, a decision the chronicle attributed to his wish to deliver his people from famine and the sword.
 He was sent to a prison in Samuel's capital of Prespa, located in western Macedonia.
 Having failed to conquer Ulcinj, which received men and supplies by sea from Dalmatian towns, the tsar directed his forces towards Dalmatia.
 There, he burned the towns of Kotor and Dubrovnik, and ravaged the region as far northwest as Zadar.
-He then returned to Bulgaria via Bosnia and Raška.
-A consequence of this campaign was the Bulgarian occupation of Duklja, Travunia, Zachlumia, Bosnia, and Raška.
+He then returned to Bulgaria via Bosnia and Raška (i.e. Serbia).
+A consequence of this campaign was the Bulgarian occupation of Duklja, Travunia, Zachlumia, Bosnia, and Raška (i.e. Serbia).
 Venetian, and indirectly Byzantine power in Dalmatia was weakened.
 Samuel had succeeded in breaking up the pro-Byzantine bloc.